MyRoute-app

 Great ride on the SS127

-We leave from the parking lot at the petrol station in Bosa, near our hotel and turn the SP49 on a scenic road that takes us along the coast to Alghero.
-Along the way there are several small parking spaces where you can stop to photograph the beautiful views.
+We leave from the gas station parking lot in Bosa, near our hotel, and turn onto the SP49, a scenic road that takes us along the coast to Alghero.
+There are several small parking areas along the way where you can stop to photograph the beautiful views.

-We drive on the SS127 and SS131 around Lago Del Cuga (RP6) and Lago Bidighinzu (RP7) to the town of Thiesi (RP9), where we turn left and continue on the SP23 and SP41, which again treat us to many bends and nice little villages with cafes where you can stop for a drink.
+We drive on the SS127 and SS131 around Lago Del Cuga and Lago Bidighinzu to the town of Thiesi, where we turn left and continue on the SP23 and SP41, which again treat us to many bends and nice little villages with cafes where you can stop for a drink.

-At RP14 there is a small pizzeria to have something to eat before we continue on the beautiful SS127.
-This road treats us to many beautiful curves, hairpin bends and beautiful panoramas of the beautiful green nature.
-The road is for the most part two full lanes wide, but there are sometimes smaller parts that meander through the hills.
-So enjoy!
-Along this road we find a few small villages, but there are no places of interest to stop.
+The SS127 offers us many beautiful curves, hairpin bends, and stunning panoramas of the beautiful green countryside.
+The road is mostly two lanes wide, but there are also some narrower sections that wind delightfully through the hills.
+A real treat!
+Along this road, we pass a few small villages, but there are no sights worth stopping for.

-After Laerru (RP22) we leave the SS127 to continue north on the SS134 to the end of Castelsardo.
-This is another great way to steer and enjoy beautiful Sardinia.
-At RP25 you pass the “Roccia dell'Elefante” a natural rock in the shape of an elephant.
-A little further on you can park and walk back via a walkway to get a closer look at the rock and to take photos.
+After Laerru, we leave the SS127 and continue north on the SS134 to our destination, Castelsardo.
+This is another beautiful road for enjoying the scenery of Sardinia.
+You'll pass the "Roccia dell'Elefante," a natural rock formation in the shape of an elephant.
+A little further on, you can park and walk back along a footpath to get a closer look at the rock and take photos.

-After this last short stop we drive to our hotel in Castelsardo to enjoy this beautiful day.
-In Castelsardo there are several good hotels and it is a small town with a beautiful beach and many cozy cafes and restaurants.
+After this last short stop, we continue to our hotel in Castelsardo to savor this beautiful day.
+Castelsardo has several good hotels, and it's a small town with a beautiful beach and many charming cafes and restaurants.

-I rate this route with 5 ***** stars because of the wonderful roads, beautiful nature and nice villages and towns along the route.
+I rate this route 5*****stars because of the wonderful roads, beautiful scenery and lovely villages and towns along the route.

 Want to download this route?